 Training in speaking and writing idiomatic German through exploration of materials from German language newspapers, contemporary literature, and film.
 Also includes selective grammar review at the advanced level, and intensive practice in conversation and composition.
 Students will improve the skills they need to analyze literature and film (e.g. writing a critical essay; writing a research paper) and improve the vocabulary and cultural skills to live and study at a German University.
-Prereq: GERM 210 or equivalent; S. Klocke
+Prereq: GERM 210 or equivalent; S. Klocke consolidation of a German nation in the nineteenth century; intersections of the construct of nation with Germany's imaginary others; challenges posed to national identity by social, political, and intellectual developments.
+We discuss philosophy, literature, art, and music/ opera in their social and political contexts.
+Thematic aspects of the course typically include: industrialization, urbanization, antisemitism, the culture/civilization distinction, class struggle, changing perceptions of the human subject.
+Prereq: GERM 202 or equivalent or permission of instructor for GERM 324; sophomore standing or permission of instructor for GERM 324E; GERM 324E cross-listed with HIST 324; STAFF

-GERM 324, GERM 324E
+GERM 324, GERM 324E 19th Century German Culture